sara-sabr/github-evaluation/slide-one.md

 The goal of this evaluation is to match each course to a team member.

 These questions will be answered:
-  - Time to complete each course
+  - Time to complete each learning path
   - Match course to team member